-The SES programme also offers two exceptional multiple-day study tours where students discover the European Union first hand.
-The study tours take students to significant organisations, companies and cultural sites that are often unavailable to the casual tourist.
-They form an extensive and engaging preparation for many of the courses that follow in Maastricht.
+The SES programme also offers an exceptional multiple-day study tour where students discover the European Union first hand.
+The study tour takes students to significant organisations, companies and cultural sites that are often unavailable to the casual tourist.
+The tour provides an extensive and engaging preparation for many of the courses that follow in Maastricht.
 The Western Europe Study Tour takes students on a journey to the most important institutions of the EU, key European businesses and powerful financial organisations in Western Europe.
-During the Central and Eastern Europe Study Tour students gain in-depth knowledge of Eastern Europe’s transitioning economies and budding democracies.

 Explore this vibrant part of Europe, including Germany, France, Belgium, England and the Netherlands.
 Students are offered a unique opportunity to explore Western Europe from the inside out, with a focus on evolving political and economic conditions.
 Take a first-hand look behind the scenes with site visits to European institutions in Brussels and organised lectures from EU policy makers, consultancy agencies and European business leaders.
 Dive into London’s famous financial district, soak up the multitude of culture in Paris and taste France’s famous Champagne region.
 Discover the Dutch business climate with company visits in Amsterdam.
 Immerse yourself in European culture in these iconic cities and learn how to do business in the EU.